prikhi/AcornAccounting/docs/source/specs/design/screens.rst

 **Intermediate Conditions**

 A Bank Account, Date, Amount, Memo and at least one Transaction is required.
-The entry must either be specified as an ACH Payment or have a Check Number.
+The entry must either be specified as an :term:`ACH` Payment or have a Check Number.
 Check Numbers must be unique per Bank Account.

 Checking a row's Delete box will remove that row from the table.